spiderwisp/laravel-overlord/README.md

 # Laravel Overlord

-**The ultimate local development console for Laravel** — Think Tinker on steroids crossed with Telescope, Horizon, and an AI pair programmer.
+**The ultimate local development console for Laravel** — Think Tinker on steroids with Telescope, Horizon, Larastan, a Ton of Tools and an AI pair programmer/scanner with optional auto-fixing.

 One command → full interactive terminal, database browser, queue monitor, log viewer, codebase explorer, relationship diagrams, PHPStan integration, and an AI assistant that actually knows your code.

 Perfect for solo developers and small teams who want to stop context-switching between 10 tools.

+> **⚠️ Local Development Only**: Overlord is designed for local development environments. **We strongly discourage using Overlord in production environments** due to security and performance considerations.
+A future release will include a read-only mode for production use.

 [![Latest Version](https://img.shields.io/packagist/v/spiderwisp/laravel-overlord.svg?style=flat-square)](https://packagist.org/packages/spiderwisp/laravel-overlord)